ssamot/RL_notebook/RL.md

     * Do agents/NPCs have access to it?
   * Do agents/NPCs have access to actions
   * Do agents/NPCs have access to transitions?
+* We will come back to these questions later